Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Short Questions With Answers - Election And Representation

 Ans:

-Q21: Explain Single Transferable Vote System.
+Q21: Explain the Single Transferable Vote System.

 Q22: Explain the List System.

-Q23: Why Reservation is necessary.
+Q23: Why is reservation necessary?

 Ans: